In the private sector, budgets are managers’ short term targets for income, expenditure, profitability and growth in the coming year

 Most budgets cover expected costly resource needs and contingencies for extra capacity – they rarely mention customer satisfaction, employee motivation or corporate knowledge levels

-And there’s little pressure for public sector managers to reduce costs – this has bred a widespread culture of ‘use it or lose it’ – any manager who spends less than his budget in one year can expect to have it reduced for the next year – hence, there’s no incentive for them to try and do more for the public with less
+And there’s little pressure for public sector managers to reduce costs – this has bred a widespread culture of ‘use it or lose it’ – any manager who spends less than his budget in one year can expect to have it reduced for the next year – hence, there’s little incentive for them to try and do more for the public with less

 Professor C N Parkinson expanded on this: “Government bureaucracies usually find ways to spend pretty much whatever money comes in – they don’t build their budgets from the ground up – they discover the level of expenditure they can finance without breaking too much sweat and then work backwards to justify that level as essential to meet needs”